echo-air-model/echo-air-model.github.io/index.md

 ECHO-AIR strikes a balance between the high spatial resolution required to assess PM<sub>2.5</sub> exposure disparities and the complexity of air quality modeling and was designed to support California Office of Environmental Health Hazard Assessment’s (OEHHA):

 * Analyses of the benefits and impacts of California’s climate policies in disadvantaged communities and to explore environmental justice disparities in PM<sub>2.5</sub> exposure and mortality.
 This includes evaluation of relative changes in PM<sub>2.5</sub> exposure and mortality between two or more timepoints or scenarios.
-* Estimates PM<sub>2.5</sub> exposure using InMAP, a reduced complexity air quality model.
+* Estimates of PM<sub>2.5</sub> exposure using InMAP, a reduced complexity air quality model.

 ECHO-AIR is well suited for projects investigating environmental justice issues, those requiring many modeling runs, or with limited resources to run complex air quality models.
 However, the ECHO-AIR tool is not a substitute for comprehensive chemical transport models; designed to evaluate absolute changes in PMd<sub>2.5</sub> exposure and mortality; nor appropriate to apply to the neighborhood scale due to complexities in the modeling and the need for highly spatially resolved data sets.